 Cotton is an arable crop used mainly for fibre.
-The cottonseed, which remains after cotton is ginned, is used to produce oil for human consumption or oilseed cake for animal feed.
+The cottonseed, which remains after cotton is ginned, is used to produce oil for human consumption and oilseed cake for animal feed.

-Currently, cotton is produced only in three Member States on around 300 000 ha.
+Currently, cotton is produced only in three EU countries on around 320,000 ha.
 Greece is the main cotton grower, with 80% of European cotton area, followed by Spain (mainly the region of Andalucía) with a share of 20%.
-Bulgaria produces cotton on less than 1 000 ha.
-Cotton production has ceased in Italy in 1991 and in Portugal in 1996.
+Bulgaria produces cotton on less than 1,000 ha.

-Although cotton represents less than 0.2% of the value of European agricultural production, it has strong regional importance in the two main producing Member States.
+Although cotton represents less than 0.2% of the value of European agricultural production, it has strong regional importance in the two main producing EU countries.

-Following the latest reform in the cotton sector, EU production of ginned cotton decreased to similar levels as the mid-eighty's.
+Following the last reform in the cotton sector, EU production of ginned cotton decreased to similar levels as the mid-eighties.

-In 2013, the EU cotton production is estimated less than 300 000 t, which represents only 1% of world cotton production.
+In 2018, the EU cotton production is estimated at 340,000 t, which represents only 1% of world cotton production.